Wednesday, July 8 at 7:30 p.m. — Measure for Measure with the USJ Dance Ensemble at 7 p.m.

 Every performance, you can also enjoy:

-We will have two food vendors at all 20 performances this summer!
-Nieves Catering will be selling delicious wraps, salads, and snacks with daily specials.
-Char-cu-te-rie at Blue Back Square in West Hartford will be selling charcuterie boards with artisan meats and cheeses along with figs, apricot jams, fruits, nuts, breads, and crackers, as well as Italian sparkling water.
-Indulge by Palazzo will be selling their gourmet mini donuts on July 10, 11, 23, 24, and 31 and August 1.
+Char-cu-te-rie at Blue Back Square in West Hartford will be selling charcuterie boards at all 20 shows with artisan meats and cheeses along with figs, apricot jams, fruits, nuts, breads, and crackers, as well as Italian sparkling water.

 A collection of one-of-a-kind dolls dressed like characters from A Midsummer Night’s Dream and past posters from Chris Hyde at Cipher Creative Group will be on display in the USJ lobby during the entire running of the Festival.